SR80-app/SR80-Manuals/user-manual.md

 **Why this exists:** Without registration, the iPad can authenticate but the server doesn't know which physical role it represents.
 Customer search, deletions, and other protected operations check the server-side role on every request — an unregistered iPad will see empty searches or get rejected on writes.
 The "Register Device Identity" step is what bridges the local device setup to the server's permission system.

 **If an iPad stops loading customer data**, the most likely cause is that it hasn't been registered (or the registration was lost — usually because the device was reset).
 Walk over to the iPad, run through the registration flow, and it'll start working again.

+#### Personal Devices — Offline Grace Window

+Below the registration row, Shop Settings has a **Personal Devices** section with one control: the **Offline grace window**.
+This sets how long a personal phone (BYOD) can stay offline before it auto-signs-out.

+- **Default:** 3 days.
+Covers a normal weekend without service, a flight, or a typical PTO stretch.
+- **Tunable range:** 24 hours to 14 days, in 12-hour increments.
+- **Hurricane prep:** before a tropical system or any other anticipated extended outage, bump this to a week or more.
+After things settle, dial it back to the default.

+Shop iPads (Front Counter, Tech Station, Admin) are not affected by this setting.
+It only applies to personal devices enrolled via the BYOD flow.

 ### Manage Lists